sebdeckers/cbas.github.com/_posts/articles/2014-02-01-circleci-deploy-heroku-node-grunt-bower-express.md

 ## Continuous Integration with CircleCI

-I've used TravisCI and CircleCI on commercial, production apps.
-There are many others, like Codeship, which I will not cover in this tutorial.
-Even good old Jenkins can be used, if you can take the pain of configuring and maintaining it.

 I use CircleCI to test commits on any branch.
 CircleCI automatically runs `npm install` and `npm test` for any project with a `package.json` file.
 Before running tests, I tell it to run `bower install` which retrieves the frontend dependencies.

 Upon a successful test, CircleCI can deploy the app to Heroku.
 Following Git Flow conventions, the `master` branch deploys to my production app, and the `develop` branch to my staging app.